22 Budget-Friendly Friendsgiving Games

 You don’t need to be artistically inclined to enjoy Pictionary; you just need some skills in communication and the comfort level to get creative with your team.

-In the same line of thinking as Pictionary, Charades also involve the objective of conveying a certain word or phrase to your team without some common communication tools.
+In the same line of thinking as Pictionary, Charades also involves the objective of conveying a certain word or phrase to your team without some common communication tools.

-The difference is, that instead of drawing out your answer, participants need to communicate with only body movements and actions.
+The difference is that participants need to communicate with only body movements and actions instead of drawing out their answers.

-The challenge is the same: participants need to find a way to get their point across without using any words at all.
+The challenge is the same: participants need to find a way to get their point across without using any words.

 Charades have a tendency to be a bit more eccentric and humorous than Pictionary since the guests will need to do movements or actions that can become quite exaggerated and zany.

-Anyone will enjoy Charades, as long as you are comfortable enough with your friends to get a little weird.
+Anyone will enjoy Charades if you are comfortable enough with your friends to get a little weird.

-Charades also feature in our list of tea party games for adults.
+Charades are also featured in our list of tea party games for adults.

-The objective of the game is the same, whether the participants are newly married or just good friends who know each other well.
+The game’s objective is the same, whether the participants are newly married or just good friends who know each other well.

 Two people are paired up, with questions prepared ahead of the contest.

-One person is asked to write down their answers to each question on a piece of paper prior to the round, and the other person is then tasked with attempting to answer each question.
+One person is asked to write down their answers to each question on a piece of paper before the round, and the other is tasked with attempting to answer each question.

-The questions are compared against the pre-written answer, and whoever answers the most questions correctly wins.
+The questions are compared against the pre-written answer, and whoever answers the most correctly wins.

 Test your knowledge of obscure facts with a round of Friendsgiving Trivia.

-A host has prepared a series of questions, most commonly with short-form answers although multiple choice could occasionally be involved as well.
+A host has prepared a series of questions, most commonly with short-form answers, although multiple choice could occasionally be involved.

-Players team up in small groups, with the objective of attempting to answer as many questions correctly as possible.
+Players team up in small groups to answer as many questions as correctly as possible.

 You can design the themes to be Thanksgiving-related, such as Thanksgiving movies or moments in history.